danielwarke/shopping-list/README.md

 ### Roadmap:

 📝 Drop completed items to the bottom of list\
-📝 View deleted lists and option to recover
+📝 View deleted lists which will be deleted after 7 days and ability to recover